 One of the most popular tourist beaches is Paraga.
 You can catch a direct bus from Mykonos town straight there.
 It offers fantastic views and is one of the most beautiful beaches on the island, but it can get busy during the summer months.

-Another favourite among visitors is Paradise Beach.
+Another favorite among visitors is Paradise Beach.
 The young crowds head to the all-day parties and eclectic mixture of fantastic bars.
 It is especially popular with the LGBT community.

 Alternatively, you might be interested in a boat trip to the south coast of Mykonos, exploring beautiful beaches.